CoreyJeff/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 1: Open a osTicket Support Center tab using this link http://localhost/osTicket/
+Step 1: Open a osTicket Support Center tab in your Virtual machine using this link (http://localhost/osTicket/) and Log in.
+Next you will open a ticket and use the email we made last section (karen@osticket.com) and username (Karen Karen).
+Set the Help Topic to Business Critical Outage and under summary put "Entire mobile banking is down".
+In details put "Customers are reporting they are getting 404 error while using mobile banking app then create the ticket.
+When the ticket is finished log out of the account.
 </p>
 <br />